“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

 On October 12, 1932, Scott-Webb Memorial Hospital opened its doors with six patient rooms.
 Dr. Moulton was the Head Physician in charge with his sister Ethel (Moulton) Williamson acting as Supervisor and her husband Eugene Williamson as Caretaker.
 The original Board of Trustees were Howard J. Haley, Edwin A. Webber, Scott Barnes & Dr. Charles Moulton.
-Chrystal (McPheters) Goforth was the first nurse to serve at the hospital and was joined later by Lucille (Braley) Hanson and Miss Fern Hight.
+Chrystal (McPheters) Goforth was the first nurse to serve at the hospital and was soon joined by Lucille (Braley) Hanson and Miss Fern Hight.

 The first patient admitted was 5 year old John Fox who had suffered a ruptured appendix.
 In the early years of the hospital, boarders were often accepted when there were empty beds.
 The hospital also kept cows and hens to sell their milk and eggs all in order to exist and help take care of the bills.